Catastrophic car accident injury claims in Western Australia.

 - treatment, care and support provided in contravention of the Regulations.

-Separovic Injury Lawyers will provide you with clear and easy to understand advice on whether you have a catastrophic motor vehicle injury claim, what treatment and care you may be entitled to and how long the claim process may take to finalise.
+We will provide you with clear and easy to understand advice on whether you have a catastrophic motor vehicle injury claim, what treatment and care you may be entitled to and how long the claim process may take to finalise.
 The limitation period for most motor vehicle accident compensation claims is three years from the date of accident.
 It is thus very important that injuries are assessed and treated and a claim lodged before this period expires.
+Please don't delay and call us now for assistance and advice.